 After Dr. Warvel's passing, Mrs. Warvel sold the property to Charles Lawrence Herron (1930-2022) and Verlene Ellen (Kent) Herron (1928-2008).
-For some reason, the address of the property was changed from 4360 North Kessler Boulevard West Drive to 4370 North Kessler Boulevard West Drive during their initial year of ownership.
-In their final year of ownership, their address was listed in city directories as 4421 Sylvan Road (not 4521 Sylvan Road).
+For some reason, the address of the property was briefly changed from 4360 North Kessler Boulevard West Drive to 4370 North Kessler Boulevard West Drive during the Herrons' initial year of ownership.
+In their final year of ownership, the Herrons' address was listed in city directories as 4421 Sylvan Road (not 4521 Sylvan Road).
 The recently wed couple's family consisted of two blended families.
-Chuck and his first wife had divorced in 1965, and Vee's first husband had passed away in 1966.
-The couple were married in Fort Wayne in July of 1967.
+Chuck and his first wife had divorced in 1965, and Vee's first husband had died in 1966.
+Chuck and Vee were married in Fort Wayne in July of 1967.
 Born in Globe, Arizona, Chuck was a graduate of the University of Cincinnati.
 Following graduation, he had married Marcia Jean Stanforth.
 They were the parents of four children -- Kathleen, Daniel, Barbara, and John.
-Vee's and her late husband's children were Charles, Kent, and Joni.
+Vee was a graduate of the University of Kansas and had taught high school math in Fort Wayne.
+Vee's and late husband James J. Steele's children were Kent, Jeff, and Joni Steele.
 The newly formed family moved to Indianapolis for Chuck to be the VP of Manufacturing for Esterline Agnus.
 In 1975, Chuck and Vee purchased a travel agency, hosting trips around the world until they retired in 1996.
 In their twilight years, they enjoyed birdwatching, playing golf, and playing bridge.
 An additional interesting fact is that Vee was a member of St. Margaret's Hospital Guild and helped organize the annual Decorators' Show House events for several years.
 The Herrons owned the property for almost four years.

 In 1972, the Herrons sold the property to William Robert Wise, M.D.
 (1923-2003), and Anna Katherine (Guy) Wise (1928-1987).
 However, the address of the property in city directories reverted to its previous address of 4360 North Kessler Boulevard West Drive.
 Dr. Wise attended Butler University for his undergraduate studies and Indiana University Medical School for his M.D.
 He served in the U.S. Army in WWII.
 After returning from the war, he had a private practice for fifty years.
 He was a member of the Indiana Medical Society and Kiwanis International.
 Following his retirement, he volunteered at local charitable medical clinics.
 Anna K. (Guy) Wise was a registered nurse at Wishard Memorial Hospital (now Eskenazi Health) and at Roudebush Veterans Administration Hospital.
 She was a volunteer at Meals on Wheels and the Marion County Cancer Society.
 In 1976, the Wises' garage served as the voting place for the precinct.
 Dr. and Mrs. Wise had three children – Robert Joseph Wise, Katherine Ann (Wise) Stewart, and Rebecca Lynn (Wise) Copenhaver.
 The Wises owned the home for eight years.
 It was towards the end of the Wise family’s ownership of the property that the address of the house began to be known by its present-day address of 4521 Sylvan Drive.

 In 2006, Jordan Eric Rifkin (1969 – ) and Jeneane Marie Life (1970 – ) became the seventh couple to own the property.
 Jordan Rifkin was born in Monterey, California.
 His parents moved to Indianapolis in the mid-1970s.
 He attended Washington Township Schools, graduating from North Central High School in 1978.
 Jeneane Life was born in Florida.
 She attended Warren Township schools and graduated from Franklin Central High School.
 She spent a year studying at Gymnasium Nordenham in Germany, before enrolling in Indiana University in Bloomington.
 Jordan and Jeneane were married in 1997.
-The couple had lived in several historic residences in the Old Northside Neighborhood, including the bed and breakfast, Stone Soup Inn.
+The couple had lived in several historic residences in the Old Northside Neighborhood when they bought the subject property, including the Stone Soup Inn bed and breakfast.
 They are the parents of sons Kalman Rifkin and Owen Rifkin.

 St. Margaret’s Hospital Guild is pleased to present this unique residence as the site of its primary fundraising event for 2024.
 Guild members, along with the homeowner, designers, sponsors, and advertisers, look forward to another year of supporting Indianapolis' city hospital, Eskenazi Health.